antvis/G/site/docs/api/basic/polyline.en.md

 | -------------------------------------------------------------------- | ------------------- | -------------------------------------- | ---------- | ---------------------------------------------------------------------- |
 | '0'                                                                  | -                   | no                                     | yes        | [\<length\>](/en/api/css/css-properties-values-api#length)             |

+### isBillboard

+Effective in 3D scenes, always facing the screen, so the line width is not affected by the perspective projection image.
+The default value is `false`.

 ## Methods

 ### getTotalLength